StormBytePP/StormByteConfig/README.md

 #### Overview

 The `Config` module of StormByte provides a flexible and human-readable way to manage configuration files.
-It supports initialization from any `std::istream`, setting pre and post read hooks using `std::function`, handling different data types (string, int, double, single and multiline comments, and containers such as lists and groups), and managing operation modes when items already exist before addition.
+It supports initialization from any `std::istream`, setting pre and post read hooks using `std::function`, handling different [data types](#data-types) and managing operation modes when items already exist before addition.

 #### Initialization from `std::istream`